 Master Shinjo was born on the island of Micronesia and emigrated to Okinawa as a child.
 He started training martial arts in 1953, the year Miyagi died.
 He dedicated more than 40 years to the meticulous study of the ways of karate.
 Shinjo is still regarded as one of the world's most powerful karate practitioners and a person that could perform the techniques and kata closest to that of Miyagi.

 Shinjo was awarded the title of President of All Okinawan Karate-Do Federation.
 This federation encompasses all styles of traditional karate.
 Our dojo is a member of the Shobukan federation that Shinjo established.

-During WWII a decorated marine, Frank Van Lenten (1935 - 2010), was stationed on the island during the United States military occupation of Okinawa.
+Following the Vietnam War a decorated marine, Frank Van Lenten (1935 - 2010), was stationed on the island during the United States military occupation of Okinawa.
 He trained under Shinjo for several years and was known as "Okinawa's Incredible Hulk".
 Van Lenten returned to America as the United States Director of Shobukan.
 He was one of the original practitioners to introduce the United States to this true traditional form of karate.